Powerful all-new Fastback Sport Sedan Catapults the Kia Brand

 9 Comparisons based on 2018 model year vehicles.
 Data based on information available on manufacturers’ websites as of October, 2017.

-10 Preliminary performance estimates for Stinger GT with rear wheel drive using Launch Control and equipped with 19-inch wheels.
-Actual results may vary depending on options, driving conditions, driving habits and vehicle condition.
-Do not attempt to verify these results on public roads.
+10 Preliminary performance estimates determined by Kia for Stinger GT rear-wheel drive using Launch Control and factory-equipped with 19-inch wheels.
+Stinger GTs that are factory-equipped with 18-inch wheels are limited to 130 mph top speed (e.g., installation of 19-inch wheels will not increase the top speed).
+Actual results may vary depending on options, driving conditions, driving habits and your vehicle's condition.
+Verification of these results should not be attempted.
 Always drive safely and obey all traffic laws.

 11 Comparison based on 2017 model year vehicle.
 Data based on information available on manufacturer’s website as of October, 2017.